UC-OSPO-Network/repofinder/README.md

 # Repository Finder

 ## Overview
 Repository Finder is a tool that identifies and analyzes open-source repositories affiliated with universities using GitHub metadata and contributor analysis.
-The pipeline is split into three modular scripts:
+The pipeline is split into four modular scripts:

-main_scraping.py: Fetches and stores raw repository, organization and contributor data.
+- **main_scraping.py**: Fetches and stores raw repository, organization, and contributor data.

-main_filtering.py: Filters repositories based on affiliation with a specific university.
+- **main_filtering.py**: Filters repositories based on affiliation with a specific university.

-main_analysis.py: Analyzes and visualizes filtered repository data, including license, language distribution and community practices.
+- **main_analysis.py**: Analyzes and visualizes filtered repository data, including license usage, language distribution, and community practices.

+- **main_analysis_combined.py**: Analyzes and visualizes aggregated repository data by type.
+We use this script to analyze the data of the 10 University of California campuses.

 ## Installation
 1. **Clone the repository:**